morphognosis/NestingBirds/README.md

 Import Eclipse project, build and run with scripts in the work directory.

-Build nestingbirds.jar and nestingbirds executable in bin directory:
+Build nestingbirds.jar and nestingbirds executables:
 <pre>build_nestingbirds.sh, build_nestingbirds.bat</pre>

 Train/test birds and create a replay file.
 See src/main/mona/Readme.txt.